This is some text inside of a div block.

 Sorry, it's a trick question: there isn’t enough information to tell because you can’t see the URL in either of those screenshots.

-AitM pages are generally indistinguishable from the legitimate website’s login page.
-This is because an AitM site isn’t a clone or copy of the actual login page.
-When a victim clicks on a link and lands on an AitM site page, they’re brought to an attacker-controlled proxy.
+AiTM pages are generally indistinguishable from the legitimate website’s login page.
+This is because an AiTM site isn’t a clone or copy of the actual login page.
+When a victim clicks on a link and lands on an AiTM site page, they’re brought to an attacker-controlled proxy.
 The proxy brokers the login transaction between the victim and the legitimate login page.
 When the victim completes the authentication, the attacker can see their username, password, and session token in plain text.
 This means that the victim is seeing the real login page of the service, but their entire interaction is proxied through attacker-controlled infrastructure.

 Terminal output of a successful Evilginx attack